 I started by measuring and cutting the reclaimed wood to the sizes that I needed.

-My husband had made me a lot of photography boards in various wood colors, so it was just a matter of choosing a color that I wanted and staining the box with some walnut wood stain, both inside the box and on the outside.
+My husband had made me a lot of photography boards in various wood colors.
+All I had to do was choose a color that I wanted so IO could stain the box with some walnut wood stain, both inside the box and on the outside.

 After the box had thoroughly dried, I cut felt to fit the bottom and hot glued it in place.
 I also added 6 1″ sized felt pads – one on each corner and two in the middle of the box to protect the furniture.